Illumina/interop/README.md

   5. If both Visual Studio and Mono are installed, the build script will only use Visual Studio for C#
   6. We do not support 32-bit builds
   7. MinGW W64 4.9.x and prior will not link properly
+  8. Visual Studio 12 2013 is not supported for the C# Bindings (Results in heap corruption)

 SAV Analysis Tab
 ----------------